Pelosi expected to announce formal impeachment inquiry against Trump at 5 pm ET

 Pelosi was meeting Tuesday afternoon with her caucus of House Democrats prior to giving the planned statement.
 House Republicans were expected to speak shortly afterward.

-Wary of compromising the electability of vulnerable Democrats, Pelosi had long resisted the dramatic move -- even though other top Democrats have insisted an impeachment inquiry already has been in progress for months.
+Wary of compromising the electability of vulnerable Democrats, Pelosi had long resisted taking the dramatic step publicly -- even though other top Democrats have insisted, in legal filings and the media, that an impeachment inquiry already has been in progress for months.

-Pelosi's impeachment imprimatur came after a flurry of those swing-district Democrats late Monday wrote an op-ed in The Washington Post backing an impeachment inquiry, or a fact-finding look at whether an impeachment vote is warranted.
+Pelosi's impeachment imprimatur came after a flurry of those swing-district Democrats late Monday wrote an op-ed in The Washington Post backing an impeachment inquiry, or a fact-finding look at whether an impeachment vote by the full House is warranted.
+And on Saturday night, New York Democratic Rep. Alexandria Ocasio-Cortez said Democrats' failure to act on impeachment was a "national scandal."

 TRUMP VOWS TO RELEASE TRANSCRIPT OF CALL WITH UKRAINE'S PRESIDENT

-Her decision heartened Democrats who have long called for impeaching the president, only to be stalled after Special Counsel Robert Mueller found no evidence of Russian collusion by the Trump campaign.
+Pelosi's decision heartened Democrats who have long called for impeaching the president, only to be stalled after Special Counsel Robert Mueller found no evidence of Russian collusion by the Trump campaign.

 But, new momentum built quickly for the move after a whistleblower's allegation that the president pressed Ukrainian President Volodymyr Zelensky during a July phone call to investigate former Vice President Joe Biden and his son Hunter.